amplify-education/asiaq_test/README.md

 Images are often baked with small volumes, just enough to install and run the OS.
 This reduces cost on storage.
 However for machines that maintain substantial amount of state often need additional storage.
-Generally speaking its often best to offload state on to a managed services such as EBS (for database), ElastiCache (caches), S3 (static data and artifacts), ElasticSearch (logs & events).
-However this is not always possible and for this asiaq supports several methods of additional local storage.
+Generally speaking it's often best to offload state to a managed services such as EBS (for database), ElastiCache (caches), S3 (static data and artifacts), ElasticSearch (logs & events).
+However this is not always possible and for this reason asiaq supports several methods of additional local storage.

 ### Local ephemeral storage

 Some AWS instances come with [instance store](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html).
 Asiaq provides scripts for conveniently and safely mounting these on boot.
-There are few guarantees on long term persistence of these volumes, they do not survive reboots, and termination.
-As such, the example script goes a bit further to ensure data stored there is irretrievable in case of unsafe / unexpected termination by setting up encrypted virtual volumes the keys to which are dynamically generated and discarded on mount.
+There are few guarantees on long term persistence of these volumes, they do not survive reboots or termination.
+As such, the example script goes a bit further to ensure data stored there is irretrievable in case of unsafe / unexpected termination by setting up encrypted virtual volumes.
+The keys to these volumes are dynamically generated and discarded on mount.
+After volume is unmounted or machine is rebooted the data will be irretrievable.

 An example of how to make use of the sample scripts can be found here:
 `discoroot/etc/init.d/disco-tmp-storage~mhcdiscojenkins`